trozware/To-Day/README.md

 Use the **Edit Todos…** menu item to add, delete, edit and move your todos.
 Select them in the menu to mark them as complete or incomplete.

-There are only two settings: **Show Completed** lets you choose how to display, hide or delete the completed todos and **Launch on Login** sets whether you want the app to start automatically when you log in.
+There are only three settings: **Show Completed** lets you choose how to display, hide or delete the completed todos, **Sort Todos** allows you to sort the todos by the creation date & time or by title, and **Launch on Login** sets whether you want the app to start automatically when you log in.

 This app is free, but if you'd like to support my work, please [Buy Me a Coffee](https://ko-fi.com/H2H3BU7SI).